How Much Does It Cost to Rent a Commercial Kitchen?

 Commercial kitchens on Peerspace cost on average $95 per hour.

-Need a kitchen with all of the bells and whistles and are wondering, “How much does it cost to rent a commercial kitchen?”
-At Peerspace, we know you’ll want to find the most affordable option that fits your corporate or personal event needs.
+Need a kitchen with all of the bells and whistles?
+Then you might be wondering, “How much does it cost to rent a commercial kitchen?”
+At Peerspace, we know you’ll want to find the most cost-effective option that fits your corporate or personal event needs.

 But it can be daunting to figure out where to start your research and how to find a commercial kitchen to rent.

-To save you the hassle, we’ve done some digging and compiled helpful tips to help you find the perfect commercial kitchen rental.
+To save you the hassle, we’ve done some digging and compiled helpful tips so you can find the perfect commercial kitchen rental.

 Besides offering you the freedom to rent for as many hours as you like, booking through Peerspace also connects you with your venue’s local host.
 They will provide you access to their professional, curated spaces and can help you out if you need assistance in planning and executing your event.
 That should knock a few to-dos off your list!

-What’s in a commercial kitchen?
+What amenities are usually included in a commercial kitchen?

 Source: Peerspace